risavkarna/blog/ckcgsqzbv0026wps1btsx9j66.md

-## Suggestions from Papas and Uncles
+## Suggestions from Papa

-Here are some great tips from John Papa and why you should (not) follow them:
+Some great tips from John Papa and why you should (not) follow them:

 ## RxJS Subscriptions